huggingface/hub-docs/docs/api-inference/tasks/translation.md

 - [google-t5/t5-base](https://huggingface.co/google-t5/t5-base): A general-purpose Transformer that can be used to translate from English to German, French, or Romanian.

-This is only a subset of the supported models.
-Find the model that suits you best [here](https://huggingface.co/models?inference=warm&pipeline_tag=translation&sort=trending).
+Explore all available models and find the one that suits you best [here](https://huggingface.co/models?inference=warm&pipeline_tag=translation&sort=trending).

 ### Using the API